-- Low Income Public Housing excludes occupants of employee and agency units. - Housing Choice Vouchers excludes households that have left Seattle Housing Authority's jurisdiction (1,687 port-out households); excludes households using vouchers in the SSHP program (16 households accounted for in the SSHP demographics); and includes households that have entered Seattle Housing Authority's jurisdiction (471 port-ins households). - Other Non-Federal excludes occupants of units managed by Seattle Housing Authority for other owners and excludes households in these properties that are represented in other data tables (such as tenant-based Housing Choice Vouchers). - Length of Participation data excludes households in properties managed by SHA but not SHA owned and households whose original move-in date is temporarily unavailable.
+- Low Income Public Housing excludes occupants of employee and agency units. - Housing Choice Vouchers excludes households that have left Seattle Housing Authority's jurisdiction; excludes households using vouchers in the SSHP program; and includes households that have entered Seattle Housing Authority's jurisdiction. - Other Non-Federal excludes occupants of units managed by Seattle Housing Authority for other owners and excludes households in these properties that are represented in other data tables (such as tenant-based Housing Choice Vouchers). - Length of Participation data excludes households in properties managed by SHA but not SHA owned and households whose original move-in date is temporarily unavailable.
 Family households are defined as a head of household adult who is under age 62 and not disabled.
 Elderly and Disabled households are defined as a head of household who is 62 or over and/or is disabled. - Applicant data does not include applicants for Special Portfolio and HOPE VI Tax Credit units.